 Part leave days

-Some workers may be entitled to a part leave day - eg if they’re part-time or have a half day’s leave to take.
+Some workers may be entitled to a part leave day - for example if they’re part-time or have a half day’s leave to take.
 How a part-day should be taken is up to the employer.

 When leave can and can’t be taken

-- tell their staff to take leave, eg bank holidays or Christmas
+- tell their staff to take leave, for example bank holidays or Christmas

-- restrict when leave can be taken, eg at certain busy periods
+- restrict when leave can be taken, for example at certain busy periods

 There may be rules about this in the employment contract or it may be what normally happens in the workplace.
 The notice period for this is at least twice as long as the leave they want their staff to take.